-If you are interested in volunteering, please contact The principal for more information and to complete an application.
+If you are interested in volunteering, please contact Paula Kinslow@325-893-4222 for more information and to complete an application.

 The district does not require state criminal history background checks for volunteers who are parents, guardians, or grandparents of a child enrolled in the district.